Best Guide to E-Commerce App Development Services in 2025

 Security Steps

-Encryption: This scrambles user data so only trusted sources can see it.
+Encryption: This scrambles user data, allowing only trusted sources to view it.

 Two-factor authentication (2FA): This adds an extra layer of security for logging in.

-Regular Security Checks: Test your app’s security often to find and fix issues.
+Regular Security Checks: Test your app’s security regularly to identify and resolve issues.

 Build Trust with Users

 Tell users about your security policies.
 Show badges or certifications to reassure them.
-When users trust your app, they will likely shop with you.
+When users trust your app, they are more likely to shop with you.

 Knowing if your app is successful helps you make it even better.
 Here’s what to measure: